-Brexit triggers spike in UK people seeking jobs in Ireland
+Fears of a "hard" Brexit have led to a spike in the number of UK people seeking jobs in Ireland.

 In the 100 days since the June referendum, UK searches for jobs in Ireland on Indeed. com, the world's largest recruitment site, have risen by 20 per cent.

 Ireland has also gained in popularity as a destination for jobseekers from other EU countries, with searches up 13 per cent.

 Many believe Ireland is poised to take advantage of the UK’s decision to vote in favour of Brexit with firms likely to relocate here if the UK exits the common market.

 However, the likely gains must also be weighed against the possible negative impact on trade, with the current slide in sterling already hurting exporters

 The Indeed website recorded a 250 per cent jump in UK searches for jobs in Ireland in the immediate 24 hours after the June vote.